 When I started writing my Fellowship of Higher Education Academy (FHEA) application, one of the biggest challenges was to find examples to see how the application could be structured.
-I remember finding only two examples online, both of which were very helpful to write this successful application.
+I remember finding only two examples online, both of which were very helpful to write this successful application (I edited some sections after the submission but these are very minor changes).
 I hope my work will be useful for you in some way.
 (Goldsmiths, University of London, 2019)

 A1: Design and plan learning activities and/or programmes of study (510 words)

 Authentic learning, a pedagogical approach that challenges the separation of knowing and doing in traditional education (Herrington, Reeves, & Oliver, 2010), is a core pedagogical framework that guides my teaching in Higher Education (HE).
 Authentic learning calls for participatory and interdisciplinary approaches to the study of subject material to help students connect theory and ideas with real life.
 Teachers should also recognise the context of learning and what learners bring into their learning experiences individually and also as a community of practice.
 Co-construction and learning actively and in dialogue with others (Bovill, CookSather, & Felten, 2011) also align well with the approach.
 For example, when I was teaching CI 2311W Introduction to Technology and Ethics in Society (CI 2311W hereafter), I always strived to understand my students, their needs, interests and reasons for being in the module, and structured activities with the learner and the emerging learning community in mind (K3) (V1) (V2).